Anoka-Ramsey Community College

 Subsection iii.
 Once elected, each has one (1) vote (when present) that cannot be proxied.

 Subsection iv.
-Will not consist of more than ten (10) students at a time.
+Will not consist of more than 25% (1 in 4) of senators at a time.

 Subsection v.
 At-Large CSS members may not hold Executive Board positions.

 Subsection vi.
-Must meet requirements of Section B, above, with the exception of meeting attendance.
+Must meet requirements of Section B and C, above.

 Subsection vii.
-Senators-At-Large wishing to obtain full Senator status may petition the full Senate for this change after attending three (3) consecutive meetings.
-This petition must be made in writing to the Advisor or a member of the Executive Board.
+Senators-At-Large wishing to obtain full Senator status may write a letter of intent the full Senate for this change after attending two (2) consecutive meetings.
+This letter of intent must be made in writing to the Advisor or a member of the Executive Board.

 Article III.
 Structure of Organization